liuyinz/binky.el/README.md

 - `binky-add` : add current positon to records
 - `binky-delete` : delete existed position from records
-- `binky-jump` : jump to position in records
+- `binky-jump` : jump to position of records
+- `binky-view` : view the position of records in other window
 - `binky-binky` : one command to rule all.
 With `C-u` prefix, keep editing untill quit
 - `binky-margin-mode` : toggle to enable or disable margin indicator feature
 - `binky-auto-toggle` : toggle to enable or disable auto-mark feature